Workout guides

 • Slow Down the Eccentric: Go slow on the lowering part—a four-second squat or pushup down, then pop back up.
 The extra time under tension is a real difference maker.

-Things to Watch Out For with Progressive Overload
+Things to Watch Out for with Progressive Overload

 Progressive overload is a powerful tool, but keep an eye on a few things as you start to dial things up: